-When you first incorporate a company you must appoint the directors of the company.
-Their details are inserted in the Form IN01 which must be submitted to Companies House.
-The Form IN01 includes detail such as the directors’ names, country of residence, nationality, date of birth and business occupation.
-An address must be provided to the Companies Registry for service of any necessary documents.
+When you incorporate a company, you must appoint at least one company director.
+Directors’ details are inserted into Form IN01 (application to register a company) which must be submitted to Companies House.
+The details required include each directors’ names, country of residence, nationality, date of birth and business occupation.
+An address must also be provided for service of any necessary documents.

-- When a ‘public limited company’ is incorporated it must have at least two directors.
+When a private limited company is incorporated it must have at least one director.
+When a public limited company is incorporated it must have at least two directors.

 Who are Company Directors?

-The board of executive directors is the type most people are familiar with.
-These are the people who take care of the business of the company on a day to day basis.
-Members of the board of directors could include the executive director of the company or a finance director or a marketing director or a director in charge of any other area of the business of the company.
+The board of executive directors are the directors who take care of the business of the company on a day to day basis.
+Members of the board of directors may include the executive director of the company, the finance director, the marketing director, and/or a director in charge of another area of company business.

-Finally, individuals can also be ‘shadow directors’.
+An individual can also be ‘shadow director’.
 This is a person with whose directions or instructions the directors of the company are accustomed to act.

-There are a number of duties every director must comply with:-
+There are a number of legal duties every director must comply with, including:

-To act in accordance with the company’s constitution (i.e. Memorandum and Articles of the company), and to use powers only for the purpose they were given;
+- To act in accordance with the company’s constitution (ie. Memorandum and Articles of the company), and to use their powers only for the purpose for which they were given

-To declare to the company’s other directors any interest a director had in a proposed transaction or arrangement with the company.
+- To declare to the company’s other directors any interest a director has had in a proposed transaction or arrangement with the company

 Success of the Company

-This is one of the more difficult duties to define.
-In deciding whether a director is promoting the success of a company, the directors must have regard ‘amongst other matters’ to the:-
+The duty to promote the success of a business can be a difficult duty to define.
+In deciding whether a director is promoting the success of a company, the directors must have regard to a number of matters, including the:

-The directors therefore have to ensure that they consider all of these issues when making any company decision.
+The directors must ensure they consider all of these issues when making any company decision.